labs-lv/sb8/README.md

 Download the archive, extract to a separate directory and run `SB8FLASH.EXE`.
 Follow on-screen instructions to make an update.

 ## New DSP functions
-For those who is developing new software for DOS and want to support Sonic Buster 8 features (like OPL3 FM chip for example) here is a description of new DSP functions that Sonic Buster 8 adds to the Sound Blaster command set.
+For those who is developing new software for DOS and want to support Sonic Buster 8 features here is a description of new DSP functions that Sonic Buster 8 adds to the Sound Blaster command set.

 ### Detecting Sonic Buster 8
 Command **E5h** is used to read Sonic Buster 8 firmware version.